It’s time to get serious about TripAdvisor.

 We can’t craft your response to a poor review for you, but there are some general rules that it’s a good idea to follow.

 Here are a few management responses on TripAdvisor we’ve seen.
 First, over the page, a highly professional response from a high-end restaurant in RotaCloud's home city of York.
-This response was to a three-star review which you can read in full at this link.
+This response was to a three-star review.

 We've edited these review responses slightly for clarity.